spantaleev/gitea-docker-ansible-deploy/docs/configuring-dns.md

 | A     | `gitea`                      | -        | -      | -    | `gitea-server-IP`      |

 Be mindful as to how long it will take for the DNS records to propagate.

+When you're done configuring DNS, proceed to [Configuring the playbook](configuring-playbook.md).